The Cost of Legibility

 But there are two kinds of deferral.

 One kind preserves agency.
-The expert makes complexity navigable—not simple, but traceable.
-We could verify if we chose to.
-The door stays unlocked.
-This is the mechanic who shows the worn part.
-The doctor who walks us through our options.
+Some experts makes complexity navigable.
+If we chose to verify it, we could and so the door stays unlocked.
+This is the mechanic who shows the worn out part or the doctor who walks us through our options.
 They carry what we don’t need to carry, but we could retrace their steps if we cared to.

-The other kind closes the door.
-The expert becomes opaque.
+The other kind closes the door and the world becomes opaque.
 “Trust me” replaces “here’s why.”
-And now we haven’t escaped magic at all—we’ve just found a new source of it.
-The complexity changed address.
-It moved from a system we couldn’t model to a person we can’t check.
+And now we haven’t escaped magic at all.
+It just moved from a system we couldn’t model to a person we can’t check.

 In the magic essay I said: magic is what complexity looks like when models fail.
 When our model fails and we reach for someone else’s, are we borrowing a map or following someone we can’t verify?